libreswitch/ops/docs/layer3_user_guide.md

 ops-as5712(config)# no ip ecmp disable
 ```

-By default, ECMP uses 4 tuple in the hash calculation:
+By default, ECMP uses four tuple in the hash calculation:
  - SrcIP
  - DstIP
  - SrcPort